23 Burndown Charts

 placed on the last day of the iteration where the “Productive Working Days” is at 0.
 This assumes that all the work has been completed by the end of the last day of the iteration.

-Once these points are placed, they are connected with a straight line which represents the ideal burndown.
+Once these points are placed, they are connected with a straight line representing the ideal burndown.
 This line tells you at any point in the iteration how much work should be completed given the velocity of the team.
 The negative slope of this line divided by the number of team members is the expected velocity.

-At the end of each day, the team lead will determine how much of the work has been completed.
+At the end of each day, the team lead will determine how much work has been completed.
 For example, assuming a team of 5 people with a velocity of 70% and an iteration period of 20 days:

 • If at the end of day 1, the team completed a set of requirements (or tasks) that required 2 productive working days of effort (leaving 70-2=68 productive working days of effort to complete), they would draw a point at the coordinate (1, 68) and connect this with a line to the point (0, 70).
 This line represents the true production level of the team.
 The negative slope of this line divided by the number of team members is the true daily velocity of the team over day 1.
 In this case, we’d have a velocity of 40% (which is well below our expected value of 70%).
 In truth, we would have expected a team to complete 3.5 productive working days of effort by the end of day one.